North Dakota State Bison football: Division I FCS

-North Dakota State has appeared in a total of 13 NCAA Division I FCS playoffs, all of which have been consecutive.
-The Bison have an overall record of 42–4 in postseason play since becoming eligible in 2008, including a record streak of 22 consecutive playoff wins from 2011 to 2016.
-NDSU has won 9 National Championship games, lost 1 and have advanced to the Quarterfinal Round in every playoff they have appeared in.
-Every playoff game NDSU has lost (3), has been to the eventual FCS National Champion that year.
+North Dakota State has appeared in a total of 15 NCAA Division I Football Championship playoffs, all of which have been consecutive.
+The Bison have an overall record of 51–5 in postseason play since becoming eligible in 2008, including a record streak of 22 consecutive playoff wins from 2011 to 2016.
+The Bison have won more Division I FCS playoff games than any other program (past or present).
+NDSU has won 10 national championship games, lost 1 and have advanced to the quarterfinal round in every playoff they have appeared in.
+Every playoff game NDSU has lost (5) has been to the eventual national champion that year, excluding 2023 in which Montana went on to fall to South Dakota State in the title game.